 Murata is a master in drawing exciting action scenes and he uses this skill often to add extra panels to a fight.
 He also changes up the dialogue a bit if he has a reason to do so.

-All changes suggested by Murata have to be approved by ONE, with mixed results.
+All changes Murata wants to make have to go through ONE, with mixed results:

-Other changes/additions have to be reverted when they don’t receive ONE’s approval.
+- But it also happens that changes/additions don’t receive ONE’s approval.
 In the fight between Metal Bat and Garou, for example, Metal Bat at one point uses an effect shot on a sewer grate to hit Garou.
-ONE however decided that this did not fit Metal Bat’s style and so this scene did not make it into the final publication.
+ONE, however, decided that this did not fit Metal Bat’s style and so this scene did not make it into the final publication.

 From what point should you pick up the Webcomic and/or Manga?